message/iata/AR.md

 - issued before 17 March 2020, must also have a National ID Card issued to residents of Argentina or a certificate issued by an Argentina consulate;
 - issued after 17 March 2020 are allowed to enter.
 This does not apply to passengers with diplomatic, official or courtesy visas.
-9. National ID cards issued to nationals and residents of Argentina which expired on 17 March 2020 or later, are considered valid until 21 April 2021.
+9. National ID cards issued to nationals and residents of Argentina which expired on 17 March 2020 or later, are considered valid until 22 May 2021.